Supreme Court conservatives sympathetic toward Trump census citizenship query

 In November, when the Supreme Court allowed the trial before Furman to proceed, three of the court’s conservative justices - Gorsuch, Clarence Thomas and Samuel Alito - said they would have blocked it, indicating they may be sympathetic to the administration’s legal arguments.

-Furman found that Commerce Secretary Wilbur Ross, whose department includes the Census Bureau, concealed his true motives for his March 2018 decision to add the question.
+Furman found that Ross concealed his true motives for his March 2018 decision to add the question.

 The Census Bureau itself estimated that households corresponding to 6.5 million people would not respond to the census if the citizenship question is asked, leading to less accurate citizenship data.